Loading...

 Portion Control

-Limit the quantity of Krack Jack biscuits and tea you consume.
-Smaller portions will help minimize the glucose spike.
+Limit the quantity of Krack Jack biscuits and the amount of sugar added to your tea.
+Smaller portions can help reduce the overall impact on your blood sugar levels.

-Pair your snack with a protein or fiber-rich food, like a handful of almonds or a small serving of yogurt, to slow down the absorption of sugars.
+Pair your snack with foods high in protein and healthy fats, such as a handful of almonds or a small portion of Greek yogurt.
+This can help slow down the absorption of sugars.

 Choose Whole Grains